Advertisement

 Doxiepoo grooming

 Poodles have a tightly-curled coat while Dachshunds have three different coat types (rough, smooth, and long).
+There are no guarantees when it comes to the sausage dog cross Poodle, with some dogs inheriting a curlier coat and others the smooth or wiry fur of the Dachshund.
 No matter what type of coat your Doxiepoo inherits, it is likely that they will require regular grooming, both at home and by a professional.
 While shedding is likely to be minimal, you should expect to brush your dog’s coat several times a week and to take them to the groomers at least once every 6 weeks.

 Doxiepoo feeding